UniversalDependencies/docs/_ja-pos/SYM.md

 What makes them different from [punctuation](PUNCT)　is that they can be substituted by normal words.
 This involves all currency symbols, e.g. _￥100_ is identical to _hundres yen_.
 These words are tagged with `symbol` / 記号 or `supplementary_symbol` / 補助記号 in UniDic.
-Puntuations also have `supplementary_symbol` / 補助記号 tag and are distinguished by the subcategories e.g. `supplementary_symbol (period)` / 補助記号-句点.
+Puntuations also have `supplementary_symbol` / 補助記号 tag and are distinguished by the subcategories, e.g. `supplementary_symbol (period)` / 補助記号-句点.

 Mathematical operators form another group of symbols.